Find out the general rules for the Point of Sale Retail Scheme, how the scheme works, records you must keep and how to work out your VAT.

 7.4.1 Types of promotion

-Main types of promotions are 2 different articles are sold for a single price in a combined offer, for example:
+Main types of promotions are two different articles which are sold for a single price in a combined offer, for example a:

 - washing machine with an iron

-- a jar of coffee with a packet of chocolate biscuits
+- jar of coffee with a packet of chocolate biscuits

 - a sandwich and get a free can of drink